perceh/Papery/README.md

 Papery offers a few tools like "lazy loading" and image filters that can give your blog, website or portfolio an authentic newspaper look and feeling on todays web.

 ## Demo
-An demo can be found on [My Website](http://rickyrekkers.nl/Papery/index.php)
+An demo can be found on [this website](http://rickyrekkers.nl/Papery/index.html)

 ## Installation
 Install Papery by downloading the ZIP from Github and copying at least the following files into your project: "papery.js", "database.php" and "jquery-3.2.1.min.js" or your own jQuery link (Papery is compatible from jQuery Core version 1.3).